itflow-org/itflow/CONTRIBUTING.md

 1. **Never `exit()` or `die()`.** It ends the whole cycle and every job after it.
 Use `cronJobStop($message, $exit_code)` instead: it exits when the script was run directly and unwinds back to the dispatcher when it wasn't, so both paths behave as they always have.
 2. **Never declare a function or class another job might declare.** Two jobs each declaring the same helper is a fatal `Cannot redeclare` the moment they share a process.
 Shared helpers belong in `functions/`.
 3. **Be safe to run twice in one day.** The dispatcher's lock stops overlap, but nothing stops a repeat: an admin presses Run Now after the scheduled pass, or a schedule is misconfigured.
 Work selected by a date match (`... = CURDATE()`) fires again on every run of that day unless something records that it happened — nightly's late fees and overdue reminders guard on the history rows they write.
-A job whose work cannot be made repeat-safe declares `'interval_safe' => false` in `includes/cron_jobs.php`, which locks it to the daily schedule in Settings > Cron and in the dispatcher.
+A job whose work cannot be made repeat-safe declares `'interval_safe' => false` in `includes/cron_jobs.php`, which locks it to the daily schedule in Maintenance > Cron and in the dispatcher.
 4. **Set what you read.** One global scope and one set of `require_once` includes are shared across the cycle — a job's own `require_once "../config.php"` is a no-op if an earlier job already loaded it, and any variable an earlier job left behind is still there.
 Do not rely on the state a fresh process would have given you.

 A job can also ship switched off with `'enabled' => 0` in the registry.
-The row is seeded disabled and stays that way until somebody turns it on in Settings > Cron.
+The row is seeded disabled and stays that way until somebody turns it on in Maintenance > Cron.
 Use it for work an install should opt into rather than inherit silently from an upgrade — `backup` ships this way, because a full backup can be gigabytes a night.

+### The master switch

+`config_enable_cron` is a second, coarser switch that sits above the per-job ones.
+It is **not** enforced by the dispatcher — every job checks it in its own header and stops itself with `cronJobStop()`.
+A new job has to make that check too; one that skips it keeps running on an install that believes cron is off, which is exactly the trap `ticket_email_parser` and `ticket_sla` sat in until 26.08.

+Be precise about what it does, because it is easy to oversell.
+It is **not** a guard on restored data: a full backup dumps the `settings` table, so a restored copy comes back with `config_enable_cron = 1` alongside every enabled `cron_jobs` row, exactly as production had them.
+What it gives you is one reversible bit — the fastest way to stop an install acting on live data once you have noticed, and the only way to stop everything without editing seven rows.

+That last part is the reason it is not redundant with `cron_job_enabled`.
+Turning the switch off and back on returns you to exactly the configuration you had.
+Sweeping all seven rows off and back on does not: `backup` ships `'enabled' => 0`, so the sweep quietly turns on nightly backups nobody asked for, along with anything else that was deliberately disabled.

+It defaults to `0`.
+That is a weaker guard than it looks — an install with no crontab entry runs nothing whatever the switch says, so the entry is the real gate — but it does mean adding the crontab line to a half-configured install is not enough on its own to start emailing.
+Both setup paths name the step on the way out.

 ## Backups

-`functions/backup.php` is the whole engine, and all three entry points go through it: Settings > Backup, `cron/backup.php`, and `scripts/restore_cli.php`.
+`functions/backup.php` is the whole engine, and all three entry points go through it: Maintenance > Backup, `cron/backup.php`, and `scripts/restore_cli.php`.
 Nothing else should dump, zip, or import a database.

 Archives are AES-256 encrypted zips.
 The key is one value per install, generated on first use and appended to `config.php` — **never** the database and **never** the file name.
 That is the point: a backup that leaks cannot be opened with anything the backup itself contains, and a URL or an access log never carries the key.
 The 32 random characters in the file name are an unguessable path component, nothing more.
 Note that `unzip`, Windows Explorer and the macOS Archive Utility cannot read AES zips; 7-Zip, WinZip, PeaZip and Keka can.